buildpacks/spec/buildpack.md

 In either case,

-- The lifecycle MUST order all `<layer>` paths to reflect the order of the buildpack group.
+- The lifecycle MUST order all `<layer>` paths to reflect the reversed order of the buildpack group.
 - The lifecycle MUST order all `<layer>` paths provided by a given buildpack alphabetically ascending.
 - The lifecycle MUST separate each path with the OS path list separator (e.g., `:` on Linux).